inspircd/docs/docs/3/configuration-changes.md

 - `<permchanneldb:filename>` is now relative to the config directory.
 Generally all you will need to do in order to upgrade is move `permchannels.conf` to `conf/` and remove `data/` from the path.

+- `<sasl:target>` is now required.
+The module cannot be loaded unless a target is supplied.

 - `<type:name>` can now contain spaces.
 Any underscores in the type name will no longer be replaced with spaces.
 To keep v2 behaviour replace any underscores with spaces.

 - `<xlinedb:filename>` is now relative to the data directory.
 Generally all you will need to do in order to upgrade is remove `data/` from the path.